Utilitarian rule

 In social choice and operations research, the utilitarian rule (also called the max-sum rule) is a rule saying that, among all possible alternatives, society should pick the alternative which maximizes the sum of the utilities of all individuals in society.
-It is a formal mathematical representation of the utilitarian philosophy.
+It is a formal mathematical representation of the utilitarian philosophy, and is often justified by reference to Harsanyi's utilitarian theorem or the Von Neumann–Morgenstern theorem.

 Definition

-Let $X$ be a set of possible `states of the world' or `alternatives'.
+Let $X$ be a set of possible "states of the world" or "alternatives".
 Society wishes to choose a single state from $X$.
 For example, in a single-winner election, $X$ may represent the set of candidates; in a resource allocation setting, $X$ may represent all possible allocations of the resource.

 Let $I$ be a finite set, representing a collection of individuals.
 For each $i \in I$, let $u_i:X\longrightarrow\mathbb{R}$ be a utility function, describing the amount of happiness an individual i derives from each possible state.

-A social choice rule is a mechanism which uses the data $(u_i)_{i \in I}$ to select some element(s) from $X$ which are `best' for society (the question of what 'best' means is the basic problem of social choice theory).
+A social choice rule is a mechanism which uses the data $(u_i)_{i \in I}$ to select some element(s) from $X$ which are "best" for society (the question of what "best" means is the basic problem of social choice theory).